 This General Permit requires the use of sufficiently sensitive methods to meet the requirements of the amended Clean Water Act regulations described above and requires the discharger to ensure all laboratory analyses are sufficiently sensitive and conducted according to test procedures under 40 Code of Federal Regulations Part 136, including the observation of holding times, detection limits, and other measures designed to ensure quality assurance and quality control.

-For any calculations required by this General Permit, a value of zero (0) will be assigned for all analytical results less than the minimum level as reported by the laboratory, so long as a sufficiently sensitive method was used (as evidenced by the reported method detection limit and method minimum level which is also referred to as the reporting limit).
+For any calculations required by this General Permit, a value of zero (0) will be assigned for all analytical results less than the minimum level as reported by the laboratory, so long as a sufficiently sensitive method was used (as evidenced by the reported method detection limit and minimum level which is also referred to as the reporting limit).

 g.
 Notice of Non-Applicability

-Water Code Section 13399.30 sets forth the authority for the Water Board to provide entities (referring to the person) a process for determining this General Permit does not apply to the entity’s activities through a Notice of Non-Applicability (NONA).
+California Water Code § 13399.30 sets forth the authority for the Water Board to provide entities (referring to the person) a process for determining this General Permit does not apply to the entity’s activities through a Notice of Non-Applicability.
 The addition of the Notice of Non-Applicability provisions in this General Permit addresses the determination process and required information for construction sites situated in areas where stormwater discharges to waters that are not hydrologically connected to waters of the United States.

 h.
 Sampling and Monitoring Requirements